There is someone lies dead in the bushes,

 in prison for the vision of a girl.

-at the scene; a few days prior
+at the scene; a friend and I, a few days prior,

-through her drawers to collect
+through drawers and compartments to collect

 some necklaces.
 They're calling me a liar,